cmwteam/roles/README.md

-# Roles And Permissions For Laravel 5
+# Cmwteam Roles And Permissions For Laravel 5

 Powerful package for handling roles and permissions in Laravel 5 (5.1 and also 5.0).